digital-asset/daml/docs/source/concepts/ledger-topologies.rst

 The exact trust assumptions and the degree of supported interoperability are implementation-dependent.
 `Canton <http://canton.io>`__ and DAML on `R3 Corda <https://www.corda.net>`__ are two such implementations.
 The main drawback of this topology is that availability can be influenced by the participant nodes.
-Namely, transactions cannot be committed if they use data that is only stored on unresponsive nodes.
+In particular, transactions cannot be committed if they use data that is only stored on unresponsive nodes.
 Spreading the data among additional trusted entities can mitigate the problem.